James W. Brady

 Mr. Brady served as a board member of the Board of Directors of the Federal Circuit Bar Association (1999-2002).
 He was chairman of the Federal Circuit Bar Association’s Judicial Conference/Annual Meeting Committee (1992-1999).
 In addition, as a member of the Federal Circuit Bar Association’s Continuing Legal Education Committee (“CLE”) (1991-2003), he organized and prepared educational materials for CLE programs on legal ethics and appeals to the Federal Circuit.
 He is a member of the Intellectual Property Committee of the Biotechnology Industry Association, the Corporate Management Committee of the Intellectual Property Owner’s Association, and a member of the American Intellectual Property Law Association (Chemical, Biotechnology, and University Relations Practice Committees), American Bar Association, and the District of Columbia Bar Association.

-- 2011, The National Law Journal Plaintiffs’ Hot List
+- 2011, listed in The National Law Journal Plaintiffs’ Hot List

 A description of the standard or methodology on which the accolades are based can be found here.